IBM-Cloud/docs/services/iotrtinsights/action_examples.md

 ## Use Node-RED to send a text message {: #noderedex}

-In this example, we configure the action to use Node-RED with a Twilio node to send a text message to the service engineer.
+In this example, the action is configured to use Node-RED with a Twilio node to send a text message to the service engineer.

 To create the send text message action:
 1. In Twilio, locate or create a new Messaging Service to use to send text messages from your Twilio account.
 For information, see the [Twilio documentation](https://www.twilio.com/help).
-1. In Bluemix, set up and access your Node-RED account with Node-RED URL `http://mynodered.mybluemix.net/red/`.
-More information [here](https://www.ng.bluemix.net/docs/starters/Node-RED/nodered.html).
+1. In Bluemix, set up and access your Node-RED account with the Node-RED URL `http://mynodered.mybluemix.net/red/`.
+For more information, see the [Creating apps with Node-RED Starter](https://www.ng.bluemix.net/docs/starters/Node-RED/nodered.html) topic in the Bluemix documentation.
-2. In Node-RED, create a simple two node flow such as:   [RTI-alert]->[SMS].
+2. In Node-RED, create a simple two node flow such as [RTI-alert]->[SMS].
-Where the first node is an http node, and the second a twilio node.
+Where the first node is an http node, and the second is a twilio node.
- 1. Place the "http" input node and configure it with the following attributes:
+ 1. Add the "http" input node and configure it with the following attributes:
   <ul>
   <li>Method - POST</li>
   <li>URL - `RTI-alert`</li>
   <li>Name - RTI Action</li>
   </ul>
-  2. Place a "twilio" output node and configure the it with the following attributes:
+  2. Add a "twilio" output node and configure the it with the following attributes:
   <ul>
   <li>Service - **External service**</li>
   <li>Twilio - Add new twilio-api</li>
   <li>SMS to - `Phone number for the service engineer`</li>
   <li>Name - **SMS**</li>
   </ul>
+  3. Wire the nodes together
+  Connect the http and twilio nodes together by dragging between the output port of one to the input port of the other.
+  4. Click the **Deploy** button to deploy the flow to the server
-3. In IoT Real-Time Insights, go to **Analytics > Actions** and create an action with the following parameters:
+3. In IoT Real-Time Insights, go to **Analytics > Actions** and create an action that has the following parameters:
  <ul>
  <li>Type - **Node-RED**</li>
  <li>Name - `Send text using Node-RED and Twilio`</li>